A plain-language summary of published research on SETD5 Syndrome, from foundational studies through the present.

 Most recent

-Kim et al. · American Journal of Medical Genetics, 2026 (epub October 2025) · PubMed
+Kim et al. · American Journal of Medical Genetics Part A, March 2026 · Published online October 2025 · PubMed

 What was studied: Researchers re-evaluated a group of patients who had been diagnosed with Noonan syndrome but whose standard genetic testing was negative for RASopathy genes.
 Using expanded sequencing, they identified the true genetic cause in several patients.